Todd Bowles: Tampa Bay Buccaneers

 On January 8, 2019, Bowles was hired as the defensive coordinator of the Tampa Bay Buccaneers, rejoining Bruce Arians as a member of his staff after Arians was hired as the team's head coach.

 Bowles' defense received praise for its performance in the 2020–21 playoffs as it was key in the Buccaneers defeating the New Orleans Saints 30–20 on the road in the Divisional Round and the Green Bay Packers 31–26 on the road in the NFC Championship Game.
 Bowles won his third Super Bowl (his first as a coach) when the Buccaneers defeated the Kansas City Chiefs 31–9 during Super Bowl LV.
 Bowles was credited with a game plan that pressured Chiefs quarterback Patrick Mahomes without resorting to blitzing by utilizing the two-deep safety look and pass-rushing, which prevented the Chiefs' prolific offense from scoring a touchdown while also intercepting Mahomes twice.

 On August 4, 2021, Bowles agreed to a three-year contract extension with the Buccaneers.

 On March 30, 2022, Bowles was named the head coach of the Buccaneers on a five-year deal after Bruce Arians shifted to a senior football consultant role.
+Arians had always planned on having Bowles succeed him as head coach when he eventually retired, and stated that starting quarterback Tom Brady announcing his return for the 2022 season played a role in accelerating his decision as it ensured that Bowles would have the benefit of a great quarterback on the roster and that continuity would exist amongst the coaching staff.
 In Bowles' first year as head coach, the Buccaneers finished atop the NFC South with an 8–9 record.
 However, they lost to the Dallas Cowboys 31–14 in the Wild Card Round.